We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Nutrafol is a popular hair supplement brand that offers a variety of products designed to support healthy hair growth.
 Research on this drug-free hair growth product is reportedly impressive, with many women noticing improved hair growth and thickness.

-Nutrafol consists of plant-based ingredients and marine collagen (which the brand stresses is sourced from North Atlantic cod, as opposed to more at-risk marine life like sharks).
-They have a postpartum-specific product that is formulated with a blend of vitamins, minerals, and botanicals intended to help support healthy hair growth and reduce hair shedding.
-It’s also safe for breastfeeding mothers.
+Nutrafol consists of plant-based ingredients and marine collagen sourced from North Atlantic cod.
+It offers a postpartum-specific product formulated with a blend of vitamins, minerals, and botanicals intended to help support healthy hair growth and reduce hair shedding.
+It’s also safe for breastfeeding — just make sure you stick to the postpartum product.

 A note on safety

-Oral supplements are tricky because they’re not FDA regulated.
+Oral supplements are tricky because they’re not Food and Drug Administration (FDA) regulated.
 Before taking any sort of supplement while pregnant or breastfeeding, it’s best to consult a lactation specialist or your OB-GYN.

 Best topical treatment